grafana/k6-docs/src/data/markdown/docs/05 Examples/01 Examples/24 distribute-workloads.md

 To account for these different behaviors, testers often want to distribute their VUs into different logical behaviors. k6 supports multiple ways to do this.

+The following sections provide examples of how to structure scripts to split logic across VUs.
+To inspect the results for a certain behavior, you can [create a custom metric](/using-k6/metrics/create-custom-metrics), or use [Tags](/using-k6/tags-and-groups) to filter by scenario, code block, or individual request.

-The following sections provide different ways to split logic across VUs, along with some strategies to granularly filter results.
+along with some strategies to granularly filter results.

 <Blockquote mod="note" title="Aim for simplicity">